particle-iot/docs/src/content/notes/ethernet-intro.md

-Particle Gen 3 devices including the Argon, Boron, and B Series SoM have the ability to use Ethernet.
+Particle Gen 3 devices including the Argon, Boron, and B-Series SoM have the ability to use Ethernet.

 For the Feather form-factor devices (Argon, Boron) this is typically done using the [Ethernet FeatherWing](/reference/datasheets/accessories/gen3-accessories/#ethernet-featherwing).